 While there is no hurricane during this story arch for Ayla the history of her time and her city are deeply reflected by the histories of hurricanes.
 Here’s a post I wrote two years after the storm:

 At least they picked up the sign.
 Driving through New Orleans East, coming in from Slidell, on the right side of the highway, in what had been one of those groupings of stores in one area, there was a sign for Save-A-Lot supermarkets.
 It had been pushed forward by the winds and snapped in half, so it was laying on its side.
-Everytime I drove that highway I saw that sign.
-Yes, there were a lot worse things to see, right there on that highway in fact, but for me that sign became my white whale of Katrina.
-For over a year it sat there, next to a store that was no long in use, next to a whole bunch of other stores that were no longer fit to be used.
-Finally someone took the sign down and hauled it away.
+Every time I drove that highway I saw that sign.
+Yes, there were a lot worse things to see, right there on that highway in fact, but for me, that sign became my white whale of Katrina.
+For over a year it sat there, next to a store that was no longer in use, next to a whole bunch of other stores that were no longer fit to be used.
+Finally, someone took the sign down and hauled it away.

 The Sams store that was near the Save-A-Lot’s has been cleared to the ground.
 So has the Walmart.
 The Lake Forest Mall, right across I-1o from all this has also been completed razed to the ground.
 I remember when I first moved to Louisiana we (we being my parents and brother and sister) drove all the way from the Westbank to Lake Forest out in New Orleans East for the Farrels ice cream parlor.
 There also was an ice skating rink in the middle of the mall.

 There’s a sign on the site where the Mall used to be saying that there is a Lowes coming soon.
 I’m not sure how they’re going to find people to staff the store.
 They still don’t have a grocery store open in New Orleans East.
 There are some people moving back, but they need stores near them that can provide the necessities.
 These stores need people that can provide work for them.
 It’s a cruel circle.